Chesapeake Crossroads Heritage Area has partnered with regional heritage organizations and businesses to celebrate the founding of Maryland.

-Celebrate Maryland's birthday this year with a weekend long celebration of its art, heritage and culture in-person and online.
+Celebrate Maryland's birthday this year with a weekend-long celebration of its art, heritage, and culture in person and online.
 This is the perfect 3-day weekend of things to do to crawl out of winter hibernation and explore Maryland.
-For more information and a full list of events by date, visit Maryland Day online.
+For more information and a complete list of events by date, visit Maryland Day online.

-Maryland's birthday is officially on March 25th, a state holiday that commemorates the formal founding of the colony of Maryland, when settlers from England celebrated a Mass of Thanksgiving on St. Clement’s Island in what is now St. Mary’s County, Maryland.
+Maryland's birthday is officially on March 25, a state holiday commemorating the formal founding of the colony of Maryland, when settlers from England celebrated a Mass of Thanksgiving on St. Clement’s Island in what is now St. Mary’s County, Maryland.

 More on Maryland Day Weekend Activities

-This year will include over 30 in-person or virtual events within Anne Arundel County to celebrate.
-Take advantage of the many different tours, historical landmarks, story times and more that are free or only $1 per person.
+This year will include over 30 in-person events within Anne Arundel County to celebrate.
+Take advantage of the many tours, historical landmarks, story times, and more that are free or only $1 per person.
 This makes it an affordable weekend to get out and explore Maryland with your family and friends.

-Some of the participating businesses include the Annapolis Maritime Museum, Maryland Hall for the Creative Arts, the Charles Carroll House, Watermark Tours, Chesapeake Children's Museum, Banneker-Douglas Museum, and Historic Londontown and Gardens.
+Some participating businesses include the Annapolis Maritime Museum, Maryland Hall for the Creative Arts, the Charles Carroll House, Watermark Tours, Chesapeake Children's Museum, Banneker-Douglas Museum, and Historic Londontown and Gardens.

-Get a taste for what is to be experienced on Maryland Day Weekend through the Annapolis Discovered blog.
-From video walk-throughs of the State House to interviews with the Tall Ships captains that drop anchor at City Dock - there is much to be learned about the centuries old city of Annapolis, Maryland.
+Get a taste of what you can experience on Maryland Day Weekend through the Annapolis Discovered blog.
+From video walk-throughs of the State House to interviews with the Tall Ships captains that drop anchor at City Dock - there is much to be learned about the centuries-old city of Annapolis, Maryland.